We are now able to deliver to Europe and Ireland via our Amazon shop.

 From the French word 'ombrer' meaning to shade, I think Madonna may have started this trend when she deliberately didn't colour her roots and left the dark contrast of regrowth against the blonde.
 Others credit it to the singer Aaliyah in 2000.
 It caught on for people to deliberately colour their roots dark or only lighten from mid-way down..

 Balayage comes from the French word for ‘sweeping’ and describes the free-hand application of colour.
 Professionally applied, the technique gives a delicate diffused effect and is sometimes combined with some foil lights.
 In untrained hands it can easily lead to over-colouring.
 Not one to try at home.

 Not for the faint hearted.
 Bleach can lift hair all the way to platinum blonde but it’s the most aggressive on hair condition.
-This is also the starting base for the purest blues, purples, pinks and pewters, if you are not naturally Nordic blonde.
+If you’re not naturally Nordic blonde, bleaching is the starting base for the purest blues, purples, pinks and pewters,

 My mother was bleaching her hair blonde continually from the age of 12.
 She followed the Hollywood stars of the day, like Veronica Lake and Lana Turner.
 I used to brush it on for her sometimes when I was younger before I had any idea about hairdressing.
 But she is also very religious and when a Greek priest told her 70 years later that God wouldn’t recognise her, she stopped instantly.
 Though she did go back to painting her nails a few years later.

 When I first looked after Paula Yates’ hair in 1980 it was pretty wrecked from unprofessional bleaching.
 I reminded her many years later how it was so over-processed and disintegrating in handfuls on that first visit.
 She said that if we’d told her off about her hair that first time, she’d never have returned.
 But we took control of her hair so she could still be platinum blond but without clumps breaking off each day.
 Maximum effect minimum cost.